 These costs can significantly reduce your net profit from the sale.
 For instance, if you sell a home for $300,000, agent commissions alone could total $18,000 (6%), not including additional fees.
 This means homeowners may walk away with far less than expected after all deductions.

-One way to avoid hefty closing costs is by selling directly to a cash home buyer like Doctor Home.
+One way to avoid hefty closing costs is to sell your house for cash directly to a buyer like Doctor Home.
 By eliminating agent commissions and reducing other transactional fees, you can keep more of your money and close the deal faster.

 Skip agent fees and maximize your profits—get a no-obligation cash offer today!
 Check Your Offer